guardian/recommendations/npm-packages.md

 ### Packaging

-Do not publish your source code in your package, especially if you use TypeScript.
+Do not include your TypeScript source code in your package.
+Instead, publish compiled JavaScript files and [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

 > TypeScript files depend on a project-specific configuration, and your setup may not be the same the project that installs your package

 Do not include or depend on [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+Leave these decisions to the projects that install your package (see the section on using our packages below).

 #### Compiling

-Use the TypeScript compiler (`tsc`) to generate the JavaScript files and TypeScript [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) that you will publish.
+Use the TypeScript compiler (`tsc`) to generate the JavaScript files and TypeScript [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) that you publish.

 Generate two versions of your library: